PNH is rare, and the symptoms can be similar to those of other diseases, so it can be a challenge to diagnose.

 Measures the amount of young red blood cells in your blood.
 High reticulocyte counts can be a sign of red blood cell destruction, as the body is constantly making new red blood cells to replace the ones being destroyed by the immune system.

-Measures the amount of haptoglobin in the blood.
+Measures the amount of free haptoglobin in the blood.
 Haptoglobin is a proteinproteinsLarge, complex molecules that play many important roles in the body and can be thought of as the “workhorses” of cells.
 Proteins are required for the structure, function and regulation of the body’s organs and tissues. that attaches to hemoglobinhemoglobinThe critical protein found inside red blood cells that enables other cells throughout the body to get the oxygen they need.
 Hemoglobin acts like drops of glue that can “stick” to oxygen and carry it from the lungs to other tissues.
 It can also “stick” to waste like carbon dioxide to help remove it from the body. once it has been released from red blood cells.
-People with PNH typically have low haptoglobin levels.
+People with PNH typically have low free haptoglobin levels.

 Making sense of the numbers